Slaski/DLND-Image_Classification/README.md

 ## Usage

-Once depencies are installed, just run `jupyter notebook` in the terminal to see the code.
+Once dependencies are installed, just run `jupyter notebook` in the terminal to see the code.